chhhrrriiisss/getwrecked-dev/README.md

 ## Quick start

 Get Wrecked is not a true "mod" as all the code is contained within one mission file.
-If you just want to play, the easiest way is to just find a server that's currently hosting the mission and join it, but make sure all mods are disabled first.
+If you just want to play, the easiest way is to just find a server that's currently hosting the mission and join it.
 There is a [server list available on the website](http://getwrecked.info#play).

 If you're looking to host a game yourself, it is strongly recommended to use a dedicated server to run Get Wrecked as aspects of the game mode can impact a client when they are also hosting.
 Simply [download the mission.pbo](http://getwrecked.info#download) and add it to your Arma3/MpMissions folder on your server.
 I highly recommend [TADST](http://www.armaholic.com/page.php?id=11655) as it is a quick and configurable way to run a server.